vismathomas/mkdocs-template/README.md

 [![License](https://img.shields.io/badge/license-MIT-orange)](LICENSE)

 **Fjas** (Fast JSON API Service) is a next-generation, high-performance API gateway and data transformation engine designed for modern cloud-native applications.
 Built with speed, scalability, and ever glorious developer experience in mind.
 **Fjas** (Fast JSON API Service) is a next-generation, high-performance API gateway and data transformation engine designed for modern cloud-native applications.
-Built with speed, scalability, and feverish glorious developer experience in mind.
+Built with speed, scalability, and feverish, but glorious developer experience in mind.

 ## 📋 Table of Contents